chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 ## The handoff

-Today's the day!
+Today's the day.
 Just as I get close to Bend, my phone rings again.
 It's Art.
 Baxter is still in the truck and still won't get out.
 Art needs to head to the ranch in Maupin to get some work done, so Baxter gets to come along for the ride.
 Nice!